wenyiqiang666/yiqiangwen/_pages/about.md

 <span class='anchor' id='about-me'></span>

 #   About me
 Hello, everyone！My name is Yiqiang Wen.
-Currently, I’m doing research as an undergraduate researcher at University of Toronto in [the Mott Lab](http://www.themottlab.com/).
+Currently, I’m conducting paper writing work in a project at<strong>Institute of Botany, Chinese Academy of Sciences (IB-CAS)</strong>.
+Last summer, I have been doing research as an undergraduate researcher at University of Toronto in [the Mott Lab](http://www.themottlab.com/).
 My research pursuits primarily revolve around the realms of cellular and molecular biology, with a keen focus on elucidating the signaling pathways within the cell system.

 My scholarly endeavors are fundamentally motivated by a profound aspiration to venture into the frontier of scientific research.
 I am driven by an insatiable curiosity to unravel the systematic underpinnings of life itself, a pursuit that I find profoundly meaningful and captivating.
 [Download CV here](assets/Yiqiang Wen CV.pdf)

+📍Now on a visit to the US

 # 🎓 Educations
 - *2021.09 - 2025.07 (now)*, <strong>China Agricultural University, Bachelor of Agriculture in Aquaculture</strong>